ShamelLakin/jobnb-client/README.md

 5. Utilized React library to build user experience
 6. Used Redux to respond to and modify state change
 7. Made use of async actions, used redux-thunk to send and receive data

+Thunks are the recommended middleware for basic Redux side effects logic, including complex synchronous logic that needs access to the store, and simple async logic like AJAX requests.

 ### Installation

 1. git clone [jobnb-client](https://github.com/ShamelLakin/jobnb-client.git)